Skip to main content

 Uniform Budgeting

-Is where each manager’s budget is based only on employee base pay.
-For example, if a manager has two employees one earning £50K, the other £100K, and the merit increase is 10%, the budget would be £15,000.
+Is where each manager's budget is based only on employee base pay.
+For example, if a manager has two employees, one earning £50K and the other £100K, and the merit increase is 10%, the budget would be £15,000.

 Flexible Budgeting